CloudLabsAI-Azure/Azure-HPC-Workshop/Exercise1-Deploy-the-Azure-HPC-OnDemand-Platform-environment.md

     ![alt](image/EX1-Task5-Step4.png)

-6. Enter the followind details:
+6. Enter the following details:

     - Enter **hpcadmin (1)** as the user name
     - Select **SSH Private Key from Azure Key Vault (2)** in the **Authentication Type**